 Recently, T-Mobile took a Java-based monolithic app that had more than 1,000 functions, and using Cloud Foundry to create a modern infrastructure and platform, reduced a complex, seven-month development lifecycle to a more streamlined process requiring only a matter of hours.
 With the new environment, T-Mobile found it dramatically easier to scale up and down during holiday promotional events and other busy periods.

-After beginning its work with the open source version of Cloud Foundry OSS CF, T-Mobile switched to Pivotal Cloud Foundry (PCF) and turned to Pivotal for expert assistance with onboarding its developers and operators to the new platform.
+After beginning its work with the open source version of Cloud Foundry OSS CF, T-Mobile switched to VMware Cloud Foundry (PCF) and turned to VMware for expert assistance with onboarding its developers and operators to the new platform.

 The team used microservices to reverse the former dependence on the monolithic infrastructure, and containers to ensure environment consistency, with all the containers pushed in the same way.